kevinkawchak/robotic-surgeries/2030-pdac-1min/paper/final-paper/README.md

 # 2030 PDAC 1-Minute Full Paper (v0.9.0, May 15, 2026)

-This directory holds the populated full LaTeX paper for the project titled **2030: 60 Second Pancreatic Cancer Whipple Surgery + Daraxonrasib Simulation**.
+This directory holds the populated full LaTeX paper for the project titled **2030: 60 Second Pancreatic Ductal Adenocarcinoma Robotic Whipple Procedure & Daraxonrasib Simulation**.
 The bracketed processing instructions that lived in the upstream draft template at `2030-pdac-1min/paper/draft-paper/` have been resolved into running prose, anchored tables, and ASCII diagrams in each section file.
 The